-- 1.1 Flood events have had a detrimental effect on the social, economic and environmental wellbeing of the country.
-Parts of Tewkesbury Borough in particular have suffered from the effects of flooding in recent times, largely due to its proximity to the Severn and Avon Rivers. - 1.2 All forms of flooding and their impact on the natural and built environment are material planning considerations that are taken into account when determining planning applications.
+- 1.1 The Council aims for the best outcomes for society as a whole.
+In the UK, there is no legal right to any particular standard of protection from flooding.
+However there are high public expectations of protection with heightened sensitivity to the threat of flooding. - 1.2 Flood events have had a detrimental effect on the social, economic and environmental wellbeing of the country.
+Parts of Tewkesbury Borough in particular have suffered from the effects of flooding in recent times, largely due to its proximity to the Severn and Avon Rivers.
+This highlights the need for comprehensive, integrated and forward-thinking approaches to managing flood risks. - 1.3 All forms of flooding and their impact on the natural and built environment are material planning considerations that are taken into account when determining planning applications.
 Tewkesbury Borough Council expects an integrated approach to flood risk and water cycle management (including rainwater, storm water, sewage, ground water, surface water and recycled water) to secure a range of social, economic and environmental benefits.
-Consequently, there is a need for a comprehensive approach to dealing with flood risk and the aim of Tewkesbury Borough Council is to ensure that this matter is properly considered at the very earliest, and all subsequent, stages of the planning process. - 1.3 This document is a material consideration when considering planning applications.
+Consequently, there is a need for a comprehensive approach to dealing with flood risk and the aim of Tewkesbury Borough Council is to ensure that this matter is properly considered at the very earliest, and all subsequent, stages of the planning process. - 1.4 Every application for planning approval will be individually assessed on its own merit and this document will be a material consideration when considering planning applications.
 It should be read in conjunction with national and local planning policies and guidance (see Chapter 3 below).
 In accordance with these; Tewkesbury Borough Council will always seek opportunities to reduce the overall level of flood risk in the area and beyond.
-It will also seek to maximise amenity, biodiversity and water quality benefits, as well as those opportunities and benefits which can be obtained from effective flood and water management. - 1.4 The aim of this SPD is to provide guidance on the approach that should be taken to manage flood risk and the water environment as part of new development proposals.
-The SPD highlights the documents which will be required to accompany planning applications, including: - Sequential Test, and where appropriate Exception Test, reports - Site Specific Flood Risk Assessments (FRA's) and Drainage Strategies (incorporating the approach to surface water drainage and suitability evidence)
+It will also seek to maximise amenity, biodiversity and water quality benefits, as well as those opportunities and benefits which can be obtained from effective flood and water management. - 1.5 The aim of this SPD is to provide guidance on the approach that should be taken to manage flood risk and the water environment as part of new development proposals.
+The SPD highlights the documents which will be required to accompany planning applications, including: - Sequential Test, and where appropriate Exception Test, reports

-1.5 The key flood and water management objectives of Tewkesbury Borough Council are summarised as follows:-
+- Site Specific Flood Risk Assessments (FRA's) and Drainage Strategies (incorporating an appropriate approach to surface water drainage including suitability evidence) - 1.6 The key flood and water management objectives of Tewkesbury Borough Council are summarised as follows:-